golemfactory/yagna-docs/yajsapi/hig-level/simple.md

  results.on("close", () => console.log("END"));
 ```

-### Additional executor method `beforeEach()`
+In addition, the `TaskExecutor` object provides a special method named `beforeEach()`.

-There is a special method available in the executor object, that allows you to run the worker function once before each worker executes other tasks on the provider, but within the same activity.
-This is `beforeEach()` method.
+This method allows you to run a worker function once before each worker executes other tasks on the provider, within the same activity.
-This method takes as a parameter one worker function and runs it only once for each new provider activity.
-The following example demonstrates the use of this method.
+The method takes a single worker function as a parameter and only runs it once per new provider activity.

+Here's an example demonstrating its usage:

 ```js
   executor.beforeEach(async (ctx) => {